hexaflex-zz/svm/README.md

 ### TODO

-* Think about whether we want/need a bootloader which can boot code directly from a mounted floppy disk.
-  * Settle on a filesystem for the floppy disk.
-  * Have `cmd/svm-fdd` implement formatting of floppy disks to this filesystem.
-  * Add functionality to `cmd/svm-fdd` to allow generating an image from some set of input resources.
-This hinges on having a filesystem defined.
 * Add audio support.
   * Create a specification for a audio hardware.
   * Create a device implementation of the specification.